Distribution-Calibrated Inference Time Compute for Thinking LLM-as-a-Judge: Experiments

-\textbf{Experimental Setup}: We randomly sample $\alpha |\mathcal{D}|$ test samples as the calibration set (for our method, and also for the FS baseline) and use the rest of the samples for evaluation (for all the methods including ours), and report the average results over 100 random calibration-evaluation splits.
-We use $\alpha = 5\%$ as the ratio of test samples for calibration for all the tasks.
-Increasing the size of the calibration set seems to slightly improve the results in some tasks, but typically this small calibration set size is sufficient for our calibration method.
+\textbf{Experimental Setup:} For a given evaluation dataset $\mathcal{D}$, we randomly sample a subset $\mathcal{C}$ of size $\rho|\mathcal{D}|$ as the calibration set (used by our method and the FS baseline).
+The remaining $N = |\mathcal{D}| - |\mathcal{C}|$ samples are used as the evaluation set across all methods.
+We report the average results over 100 random calibration-evaluation splits, using a calibration ratio of $\rho=5\%$ for all tasks.

 \textbf{Results}: Tables~\ref{tab:mae} and \ref{tab:pa} report MAE and pairwise accuracy for all aggregation methods using gemini-2.5-flash at $n\in\{4,12\}$ across tasks.
 After scoring on 100 calibration-evaluation splits, we identify the \emph{top cluster} using the procedure of \citet{freitag-etal-2023-results}: sort aggregation methods by average score and assign rank~1 to consecutive methods until we encounter the first that is significantly different from any already included method; all rank~1 methods are bolded in the tables.
 Significance is determined via a paired permutation test: for each pair of aggregation methods, we compare per-item outcomes on each evaluation set and obtain a \(p\)-value using random resampling (100 resamples per split), with \(\tau=0.05\).